Antognani/Antognani/README.md

 <h2 align="left">Hi 👋!
-My name is Antonio and I'm a Software Engineering Student, from Universidade Federal do Rio Grande do Norte, Natal, Brazil.</h2>
+My name is Antonio and I'm a Computer Science Student, from Universidade Federal do Rio Grande do Norte, Natal, Brazil.</h2>

 ###